ZeroGwafa/ArchMatCounter/README.md

 Click "Stop" to stop tracking.

-## Material locations
+### Material Information

-If you mouse over each material name, it will show a small popup showing where you can obtain those materials.
+If you mouse over each material name, it will show a small popup showing the level that it can be accessed at, as well as where you can obtain those materials.

 ### Edit Mode